 Are you an undergrad who is thinking about majoring or minoring in Russian or Slavic?
 Our graduates find that their language skills and cultural knowledge have direct relevance to today's job market, and they have found meaningful positions in such fields as business, government, law, education and journalism.
 Check out the requirements for majoring or minoring.

-Our graduate classes prepare students for careers as specialists in the areas of Slavic and East European languages, linguistics, literatures, and cultures.
+Our graduate classes prepare students for careers as specialists in the areas of Slavic and East European languages, linguistics, literatures, cultures, and second language acquisition.
 Courses are designed to meet the needs of students in the M.A. and Ph.D. programs, but graduate students from other departments, including the Slavic Center, Linguistics, and Comparative Studies, also often find that courses in our department complement and enrich their programs of study.
 We welcome graduate students from across the university with appropriate academic backgrounds.

 Outside the Classroom

 In addition to regular coursework, undergraduate and graduate students have the opportunity to pursue self-paced language study, internships (with our faculty or outside organizations), study abroad programs, special projects, and thesis research... all for course credit.
-For more information about these opportunities, contact the Undergraduate Studies Chair (Prof. Alexander Burry), or talk to your advisor.
+For more information about these opportunities, contact the Undergraduate Studies Chair, or talk to your advisor.